Optimization-AI/SogCLR/README.md

 **ImageNet1K**

-We use batch size of 256 and train 800 epochs for pretraining.
+We use a batch size of 256 and pretrain ResNet-50 for 800 epochs.
 You can also increase the number of workers to accelerate the training speed.

 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3 python train.py \